Using “Splutter” to stress test social media resilience

 Dr Jane Townson decided there was a need to engage in a debate around a system which was about to become a huge news story at the end of the year.
 In doing so, she recognised that thought leaders need the confidence in their presentation and media handling skills to 'stick their heads above the parapet'.

-A day of understanding press, radio and TV skills will lots of practical exercises for live and pre-recorded encounters, resulted in a one-to-one intensive follow up session with Dr Townson.
+A day of understanding press, radio and TV skills with lots of practical exercises for live and pre-recorded encounters, resulted in a one-to-one intensive follow up session with Dr Townson.

 Dr Townson used the training to appear on BBC Radio 4's Today programme with John Humphries, current affairs show Inside Out West and Radio 4's round table discussion The Bottom Line with Evan Davis.